The Rev. George Bush, Professor of Hebrew at New York City University in 1845 in a book entitled The Resurrection of Christ.

 But anyway, I am not here to convert you.

-Documented evidence, not hearsay evidence, tangible and crdible with out deniability exact undisputed proof that cannot be denied by even the greatest skeptic or scholar!
+Documented evidence, not hearsay evidence, tangible and credible without deniability exact undisputed proof that cannot be denied by even the greatest sceptic or scholar!

-2) Agree to the fact that the person you celebrated as being in existence as a person in lfe, you now celebrate his resurrection after his death.
+2) Agree to the fact that the person you celebrated as being in existence as a person in life, you now celebrate his resurrection after his death.

-I spoke of capturing a spirit on film as the ghost/paranormal investigators holy grail, we document the evidence as proof to you and the skeptical public.
+I spoke of capturing a spirit on film as the ghost/paranormal investigators holy grail, we document the evidence as proof to you and the sceptical public.

 Jesus' resurrection is well documented, all be it that no photography was available and we have only hearsay accounts from different sources.